Guiantony/Phishing-/README.md

 - setoolkit ( Uma poderosa suíte de código aberto projetada para auxiliar os profissionais de segurança a realizar testes de engenharia social / a powerful open-source suite designed to assist security professionals in conducting social engineering tests.

-O stoolkit possui uma interface simples basta escolher as opções desejadas e o software faz todo o trabalho / The toolkit has a simple interface; you just need to select the desired options, and the software does all the work.
+O stoolkit possui uma interface simples basta escolher as opções desejadas e o software faz todo o trabalho / The stoolkit has a simple interface; you just need to select the desired options, and the software does all the work.

 Phishing criado :